 4. The Videos on your Page Auto-Play

 While this may seem like a good idea on first glance, it doesn’t work out in real-time.
 Today’s consumers are so tech-savvy that they want to feel in control.
 They are highly wary of pages, which force content on them.
-Instead, they want to decide when and why they view a particular content.
+Instead, they want to decide when and why they view particular content.

-To avoid visitors feel bombarded, turn-off the auto-play option of videos on your page.
+To avoid visitors to feel bombarded, turn-off the auto-play option of videos on your page.
 Instead, give catchy titles and make them want to click on the videos on their own.

 5. You’re still relying on Outdated Plugins

 Come on its 2017!
 You can’t still expect your content to use Flash and provide your users with a seamless experience.
-In fact, even YouTube has discontinued the use of Flash and moved to the modern HTML5.
+In fact, even YouTube has discontinued the use of Flash and moved to modern HTML5.

-So, if you still have Flash on your site, it’s high-time that you make the switch.
+So, if you still have Flash on your site, it’s high time that you make the switch.
 Additionally, to improve the overall UX and to score brownie points for SEO, make sure that you provide a summary or a transcript of the video for users who don’t want to watch the video.

 6. Not a responsive web design

 Hello, the mobile-first era has indeed begun a few years back.
-In fact, a vast majority of internet users rely on their mobile devices to access the web.
+In fact, the vast majority of internet users rely on their mobile devices to access the web.
 Everything from checking emails to playing games and shopping is done on mobile devices.

 Nothing is as frustrating as zooming repeatedly to access content on smaller screens.
 That’s the last thing you want your visitors to deal with, especially when they’re trying to find out more about your business.

-“Consumers want Convenience and don’t lose out them because of the Challenges of viewing your webpage.”
+“Consumers want convenience and don’t lose out them because of the Challenges of viewing your webpage.”

 Responsive web design is what helps to overcome this challenge.
-Always remember that users will tap the “Back” button without any second thoughts if they find that the site is not optimised for mobiles.
+Always remember that users will tap the “Back” button without any second thoughts if they find that the site is not optimized for mobiles.